 ADSs, which may be evidenced by American Depositary Receipts, or ADRs, are transferable on the books of the depositary.
 However, the depositary may close its books at any time or from time to time when it deems expedient in connection with the performance of its duties.
 The depositary may refuse to deliver, transfer or register transfers of ADSs generally when our books or the books of the depositary are closed, or at any time if we or the depositary think it is advisable to do so because of any requirement of law, government or governmental body, or under any provision of the deposit agreement, or for any other reason subject to an ADS holders' right to cancel their ADSs and withdraw the underlying ordinary shares.
 Temporary delays in the cancellation of ADSs and withdrawal of the underlying ordinary shares may arise because the depositary has closed its transfer books or we have closed our transfer books, the transfer of ordinary shares is blocked to permit voting at a shareholders' meeting or we are paying a dividend on our ordinary shares.
-In addition, an ADS holder may not be able to cancel their ADS and withdraw the underlying ordinary shares when such holder owes money for fees, taxes and similar charges and when it is necessary to prohibit withdrawals in order to comply with any laws or governmental regulations that apply to ADSs or to the withdrawal of ordinary shares or other deposited securities.
+In addition, an ADS holder may not be able to cancel their ADS and withdraw the underlying ordinary shares when such holder owes money for fees, taxes and similar charges and when it is necessary to prohibit withdrawals to comply with any laws or governmental regulations that apply to ADSs or to the withdrawal of ordinary shares or other deposited securities.

-We have broad discretion to determine how to use the funds raised in our initial public offering, and may use them in ways that may not enhance our operating results or the price of our ordinary shares and ADSs.
+We have broad discretion to determine how to use the funds raised in our public offerings, and may use them in ways that may not enhance our operating results or the price of our ordinary shares and ADSs.

-Our senior management has broad discretion over the use of proceeds from our initial public offering, and we could spend the proceeds from that offering in ways the holders of shares or ADSs may not agree with or that do not yield a favorable return, if at all.
-We currently intend to use substantially all of the net proceeds from that offering to fund our clinical development of TransCon hGH, to fund development of other TransCon product candidates, including TransCon Treprostinil, to strengthen our TransCon technology and for working capital and general corporate purposes.
+Our senior management has broad discretion over the use of proceeds from our public offerings, and we could spend the proceeds from those public offerings in ways the holders of shares or ADSs may not agree with or that do not yield a favorable return, if at all.
+We currently intend to use substantially all of the net proceeds from those public offerings to support the clinical development and regulatory approval of TransCon GH, to fund development of our other rare disease endocrinology programs, including TransCon PTH and TransCon CNP, to identify and progress development of new product candidates including in new therapeutic areas, to strengthen our TransCon technology and for working capital and general corporate purposes.
 However, our use of these proceeds may differ substantially from our current plans.
 If we do not invest or apply these proceeds in ways that improve our operating results, we may fail to achieve expected financial results, which could cause the price of the ADSs to decline.